grpc/grpc-community/grpc-gtr.md

         repos:

         * Every PR must be reviewed by at least 1 contributor before eligibility for merge (the four eyes principle)
-        * A comprehensive suite of pre-submit tests must pass on the change before eligibility for merge, often including fuzz testing
+        * A comprehensive suite of pre-submit tests must pass on the change before eligibility for merge.
         * The `main` / `master` branches and all active release branches are branch-protected
         * All third-party runtime dependencies are verified at least by hash (though gRPC's dependency list is intentionally kept quite small)